SHRADHA-YEWALE/Java-features/README.md

 # Java-features
-This repository contains source code for implementation of latest java features
+This repository contains source code for implementation of latest java features.